Violation of UT’s Student Code of Conduct

 Any action taken by the Office of Student Conduct at the University of Tampa might become a permanent part of your academic record that will follow you if you transfer to another college or university, including graduate school.

-Depending on how the accusation is resolved, you might also be required to disclose any disciplinary action taken by the University of Tampa if you plan on obtaining a state-issued license to become a health-care profession (such as a nurse or physician), teacher, or certified educator, or attorney.
+Depending on how the accusation is resolved, you might also be required to disclose any disciplinary action taken by the University of Tampa if you plan on obtaining a state-issued license to become a healthcare professional (such as a nurse or physician), teacher, or certified educator, or attorney.

 You might also be required to disclose the action if you plan on joining a law enforcement agency or becoming a member of the military.
 If you are an international student, you might also face immigration consequences if you are not a U.S. Citizen.

-For all of these reasons, you need an experienced criminal defense attorney focused on representing college students to represent you during each stage of the case.
+For all of these reasons, you need an experienced criminal defense attorney focused on representing college students to represent you during each stage of the case including any hearing by UT’s Administrative Conduct Board.

 Call us at (813) 250-0500.